synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 ```

 Follow the instructions printed by run-helm-prep.ps1 and wait for Software Risk Manager to come online before continuing to the next section to import your Code Dx data into Software Risk Manager.

->Note: If you are using an external database, you will upgrade that database at deployment-time.

 ## Stop Software Risk Manager Web